eulersson/taconez/README.md

 Considerations:

 - Only allow connecting within the local network.
-- Only allow the operating user of the stack (in my case `cooper`) to connect to it.
+- Only allow the operating user of the stack (in my case `anesowa`) to connect to it.
   When trying to connect from another environment the UNIX user and password will then be required instead of allowing anonymous connections.